 - The first thing step before any type of exterior painting is to check the weather forecast.
 While you definitely don’t want the rain to interrupt your chore, a hot, humid, and/or windy day isn’t ideal either since the paint may not adhere properly.
 A mild temperature with little to no humidity is best.

-- Thoroughly cleaning the surface before you paint it is a given for any kind of surface, and a vinyl siding is no different.
+- Thoroughly cleaning the surface before you paint is a given for any kind of surface, and vinyl siding is no different.
 Make sure you use a strong cleaning solution to remove all mold, mildew, and other impurities from the surface of the vinyl.

 - Gather everything you need and keep them nearby.
 This allows you to see your painting project through without having to go out and buy additional materials midway.

 - Also, make sure to mask any surface or object that you want to protect from accidental splatters and spills.

 Wrapping Up the Best Paint for Vinyl Siding